yixuanyxx/SPM/README.md

 venv\Scripts\activate
 ```

-⚠️ **IMPORTANT:** Make sure you are in the virtual environment before proceeding!
+**IMPORTANT:** Make sure you are in the virtual environment before proceeding! (if created) (See step 3 to activate virtual environment)

 ### 4. Install required libraries
 ```bash